Knowledge articles

 Prioritising content on under-funded web teams (part 1) Sept 2021

-Use topics as a new 'Standard Content Set' to rank what is of most interest to users.
+Use content groups as a new 'Standard Set' to rank what is of most interest to users.
 Prioritise those - and ignore everything else.

 Topics as a Standard Content Set